gc2321/RepData_PeerAssessment2/Storm.md

 ###Synopsis:

 This report analyze U.S. National Oceanic and Atmospheric Administration's (NOAA) storm data from 1994 - 2011.
 Storm Data is from the National Weather Service.
 In this peroid, the weather event that causes the most fatalities is Heat.
 Tornados ause the most injuries.
-I also found that tornados cause most of the property damages, at $1.4B, while hail cause the most damges to crops, at $6.5B.
+I also found that flood cause most of the property damages, at $1.44B, while drought cause the most damges to crops, at $1.39B.

 ###Date Processing: